 Being homesick comes with the territory of being out of your comfort zone in relation to living abroad.
-You will most likely miss your family and friends if you had close connections to them in your home country.
+You will most likely miss your family and friends if you have close connections to them in your home country.
 This is inevitable and generally can not be avoided.
-There are tools and resources that you can use to stay in touch like video calls, email, letters, and the like, but there is nothing like being in the presence of the people that you love and care for.
+There are tools and resources that you can use to stay in touch, like video calls, emails, letters, and the like.
+But there is nothing like being in the presence of your loved ones.

 I emphasize this point because it is often the number one factor that causes people to give up, pack their bags, and go back home.
-A number of work abroad adventures are short-lived because people start to get lonely for their family and familiar surroundings.
+A number of expat adventures are short-lived because people start to get lonely.
+They wish to be around their family and familiar surroundings.
 However, those who stick it out usually enjoy a very fruitful and adventurous expatriate life.

 I experienced a degree of homesickness when I first moved to Africa.
 It wasn’t so much for my family and friends (though I missed them) – it was primarily for my local cuisine.
 I was very fortunate to move with my husband and two children during all of my expatriate journeys.
 So I had constant companions.

-About two years prior to moving abroad, we had moved from my home state of Georgia and my husband had been living out of his home state for more than 10 years.
+About two years prior to moving abroad, we had moved from my home state of Georgia.
+And my husband had been living out of his home state for more than ten years.
 So we were already used to communicating with our extended family and long-time friends via phone, text, and email (this was before video calling was so proliferative).
 Not being around them was not that big of a deal for us though we did miss the face-to-face interaction from time to time.

-However, after the honeymoon phase of our first living abroad experience which lasted about three months in West Africa, we were overdue for some American cuisine.
-The food options were very limited in the country that we were in, which was very different from the areas that we had lived in in America.
-We were so used to endless food variety that we did not realize how spoiled and privileged we were in regards to food choice and food security had never been issues for us.
+However, after the honeymoon phase of our first expat experience, which lasted about three months in West Africa, we were overdue for some American cuisine.
+The food options were very limited in the country that we were in.
+This was very different from the areas where we had lived in America.
+We were so used to endless food variety that we did not realize how spoiled and privileged we were.
+Food choice and food security had never been issues for us.

-Fortunately we got through this phase after a few months and became accustomed to satiating our cravings for American-style food variety by eating at the local Lebanese, India, Asian, and American-inspired restaurants on a bi-weekly basis.
+Fortunately, we got through this phase after a few months.
+We became accustomed to satiating our cravings for American-style food variety by eating at the local Lebanese, Indian, Asian, and American-inspired restaurants on a bi-weekly basis.
 Keep in mind that these options were very limited.
-We also had the maid try her hand at American-style cuisine from time to time.
-Though this was difficult because the ingredients weren’t always readily available and they were heavily overpriced when they were in stock at the nearby international markets.
+We also had our maid try her hand at American-style cuisine from time to time.
+Though this was difficult because the ingredients weren’t always readily available.
+And they were heavily overpriced when they were in stock at the nearby international markets.

-We had similar issues in relation to purchasing clothing and apparel, electronics, and most other “luxuries” that we had taken for granted in the U.S. Thus, we had a number of instances of homesickness during our first year in West Africa.
+We had similar issues with purchasing clothing and apparel, electronics, and most other “luxuries.”
+Thus, we had a number of instances of homesickness during our first year in West Africa.
 But we stuck it out because the benefits of living there far outweighed the costs.
 At least at that moment.

 Language and Cultural Barriers

 The UAE was a different ball game.
-Not only is Arabic the official language of the country (English is the lingua franca), but there are countless other languages spoken by other expats which makes communication difficult, to say the least.
-Not only was understanding foreign languages difficult, being mindful of cultural differences was also challenging.
+Arabic is the official language of the country (English is the lingua franca).
+And there are countless other languages spoken by other expats, which makes communication difficult, to say the least.
+Not only was understanding foreign languages difficult but being mindful of cultural differences was also challenging.
 You have to constantly be on guard about how something you say or do may be perceived by someone of a different culture.
 This can be tiresome and overwhelming at times.

-But, it can also be rewarding to learn about new cultures and even develop new languages skills if you stay the course.
+But it can also be rewarding to learn about new cultures.
+It was likewise inspiring to develop new language skills if you stay the course.
 This will make you an asset to any employer as you will develop and grow in vital soft skills.
 And these are assets very much so cherished by many organizations and businesses.

 While working abroad has many economic perks and benefits, the financial aspects of such endeavors can likewise be disheartening at times.
-The goal of many of the higher paying, expat-friendly countries is to eventually develop a home-grown workforce to replace the vast majority of their expat workforce.
-This means that job insecurity is par for the course in such regions of the world.
+The goal of many of the higher-paying, expat-friendly countries is to eventually develop a home-grown workforce to replace the vast majority of their expat workforce.
+This means that expat job insecurity is common in such regions.

-It is commonplace for expats to be living the life of luxury for a number of years and then suddenly be informed that they will no longer be needed the following year.
+It is commonplace for foreign workers to live the life of luxury for a number of years and then suddenly lose their employment.
 This is effectively the life of an expat worker regardless of their education, credentials, or other qualifications.
-In fact, it is more common for higher level expats to be replaced than laborers and migrant workers in such instances.
+In fact, it is more common for higher-level expats to be replaced than laborers and migrant workers in such instances.

 Job instability is another concern for expats working in more insecure areas of the world that often experience civil unrest.
-Multinational companies and non-governmental organizations may temporarily disband during such occurrences, which can leave expat workers displaced momentarily.
+Multinational companies and non-governmental organizations (NGO’s) may temporarily disband during such occurrences.
+And this can leave expat workers displaced momentarily.

-While such occurrences are becoming more commonplace as the work abroad landscape changes, prospective expats should not fear.
+While such occurrences are becoming more commonplace as the landscape changes, prospective expats should not fear.
 Instead, they should enter such endeavors with the right mindset.
-You can easily save money and pay off debt within a year or so and experience a number of the many other benefits that working abroad affords if you have a proper plan of action.
+You can easily save money and pay off debt within a year or so.
+Also, you can experience many other benefits of this lifestyle if you have a proper plan of action.

-If you land a high-paying gig that comes with accommodations, utilities, transportation, etc. you can easily save and pay off debt.
-Of course this requires discipline and hard work.
+If you land a high-paying gig that comes with accommodations, utilities, transportation, etc., you can easily save and pay off debt.
+Of course, this requires discipline and hard work.
 If your goal for working abroad is to experience financial freedom, you need to act accordingly.
-This way if you do lose your job due to any of the above-mentioned reasons you will be financially free and less concerned about your economic or living situation.
+This way, if you do lose your job, you will be financially free and less concerned about your economic or living situation.

 Working and Living Conditions